jeffreyalido/Image-Processing/README.md

 The image processing for segmentation consisted of centroid detection, matrix rotation, scaling, edge detection with a combination of Canny's and Peter Kovesi's edge detection algorithms, and finally region filling.

-A Word document was written describing the workflow for other users to help process images.
+A Word document was written describing the workflow for other users to help annotate images.